-MARDY CHAPLIN, Lecturer in Business and Office Technology, B.A., Malone College; M.P.A., The Ohio State University; J.D., The University of Akron, 1997.
+MARDY CHAPLIN.
+Lecturer in Business and Office Technology, B.A., Malone College; M.P.A., The Ohio State University; J.D., The University of Akron, 1997.

-REBEKAH CLOCKER, Lecturer in Mathematics and Developmental Studies.
-B.A.
-University of No.

 REBEKAH CLOCKER, Lecturer in Mathematics and Developmental Studies, B.A., University of Nebraska, 1962.

-ROSA COMMISSO, Lecturer in Modern Languages/Spanish, B.A., M.A., The University of Akron,
+ROSA COMMISSO, Lecturer in Modern Languages/Spanish, B.A., M.A., The University of Akron, 1981.

-1981.
 Lecturer/Coordinator, Kent State University.